How We Claude Code: Double Accounts, LSP, RTK, and Subagents at Scale

 ```

 Two accounts means two parallel streams of work.
 LSP means semantic navigation instead of grepping.
-RTK means the context budget goes toward actual code.
+RTK and context-mode mean the context budget goes toward actual code instead of raw dumps.
 Progressive disclosure means Claude loads the right context for the current task.
 Subagents mean large codebases stay navigable.

 None of this is magic.
 It's configuration — intentional, layered, and replicable.
 If you're running Claude Code at scale, these are the levers worth pulling.